-The Trash Tracker program is a co-operative effort between the National Park Service (NPS) and Lake Powell Resorts and Marinas (ARAMARK) to clean up the 1,960 miles of Lake Powell's shoreline.
+Since 1989, the Trash Tracker program has been a co-operative effort between the National Park Service (NPS) and Lake Powell Resorts and Marinas (Aramark) to clean up the 1,960 miles of Lake Powell's shoreline.

 Work will be performed under the direct supervision of the Trash Tracker pilot or his/her designated representative.
 Project work will be performed during daylight hours, in an outdoor setting, and volunteers should expect to be exposed to rugged, rocky terrain and extreme weather conditions.
 Work will involve picking up, transporting, and unloading trash, debris, and waste collected from the Lake Powell shoreline.